 Born in Nordic countries like Sweden, Denmark, Norway and Finland, Scandinavian design is typically minimalist.
-It brings us back to basics by only using and displaying what is essential to our daily routines.
+It brings us back to basics by only using and displaying what’s essential to our daily routines.

 Nowadays, Scandinavian design is used in architecture and interior design alike.
-Wood is the material of choice when putting together a Nordic style cottage – accompanied by neutral tones (i.e. black, light wood & white) and simple shapes.
+Wood is the material of choice when putting together a Nordic style cottage, and it is accompanied by neutral tones (i.e. black, light wood & white) and simple shapes.
 When it comes to Scandinavian interior design, white paint and accessories, some wool, wood, and fake fur are prominent design elements.